 Although the cars made noises if the driver’s door was open while the car was not placed in Park and the engine was still running, apparently these warning noises were not enough to alert drivers the vehicle was still capable of moving forward.

 There were 314 formal complaints submitted to the U.S. National Highway Traffic Safety Administration (NHTSA) as of February.
 The roll away cars caused at least 121 reported crashes and 41 reported injuries, which included three unfortunate cases of broken pelvises.
 In some cases, the cars rolled into other drivers, parked vehicles and buildings.

 Fiat Chrysler’s Attempt at Innovation Put People in Danger

 Fiat Chrysler actually released a statement, acknowledging that “unless due care is taken, drivers may draw erroneous conclusions about the status of their vehicles.”
 When a car is shifted into gear (which is generally considered a huge factor in driving), drivers must be able to delineate exactly what gear the car is in.
 Otherwise, it’s chaos and apparently cars just roll away.
 Fiat Chrysler says the updated version of the recalled cars will not roll away, even when the drivers don’t put the transmission in Park.
 However, this seems like it would create problems of its own.

 Fiat Chrysler took the idea of innovation a bit too far this time and should not try to redefine how we have been taught to drive since the invention of cars.
 This new gearshift design is confusing and disruptive and should be taken off the market entirely.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP is a personal injury law firm that fights for victims who have been injured by defective products in the Washington, D.C., Greenbelt, Maryland and Fairfax, Virginia areas.
+Koonz McKenney Johnson & DePaolis LLP is a personal injury law firm that fights for victims who have been injured by defective products in the Washington, D.C., Greenbelt, Maryland and Fairfax, Virginia areas.